eformat/feedhenry-camel/readme.md

 * To emulate IoS or Android

-For the reason explaied within the ionic documentation, we have installed `genymotion` and create a VM machine in Virtualbox to emulate `Google Nexus 10`
+For the reason explained within the ionic documentation, we have installed `genymotion` and create a VM machine in Virtualbox to emulate `Google Nexus 10`

 ```
+We launch the Samsung Galaxy VM Box
+VBoxManage list vms
+VBoxManage startvm gui {38ec0571-d491-4a68-aea6-a67749e89ff1}

+or launch genymotion client manually

-ionic emulate android
+ionic run android
 ionic run ios
 ```